777arc/textbook/content/sync.rst

         mu = mu - np.floor(mu) # remove the integer part of mu
         i_out += 1 # increment output index
-    out = out[2:i_out] # remove the first two, and anything after i_out (that was never filled out)
+    out = out[2:i_out] # remove the first two, and anything after i_out (that was never filled out) samples = out # only include this line if you want to connect this code snippet with the Costas Loop later on

 The timing recovery block is fed "received" samples, and it produces an output sample one at a time (note the :code:`i_out` being incremented by 1 each iteration of the loop).
 The recovery block doesn't just use the "received" samples one after another because of the way the loop adjusts :code:`i_in`.
 It will skip some samples in an attempt to pull the "correct" sample, which would be the one at the peak of the pulse.
 As the loop processes samples it slowly synchronizes to the symbol, or at least it attempts to by adjusting :code:`mu`.
 Given the code's structure, the integer part of :code:`mu` gets added to :code:`i_in`, and then removed from :code:`mu` (keep in mind that :code:`mm_val` can be negative or positive each loop).
 Once it is fully synchronized, the loop should only pull the center sample from each symbol/pulse.
 You can adjust the constant 0.3, which will change how fast the feedback loop reacts; a higher value will make it react faster, but with higher risk of stability issues.